syncfusion-content/blazor-docs/blazor/barcode/getting-started.md

 ## Importing Syncfusion Blazor component in the application

- 1. Install the [Syncfusion.Blazor.BarcodeGenerator](https://blazor.syncfusion.com/documentation/nuget-packages/#syncfusionblazorbarcodegenerator) NuGet package to the application by using the **NuGet Package Manager**.
+ 1. Install the [Syncfusion.Blazor.BarcodeGenerator](https://blazor.syncfusion.com/documentation/nuget-packages/#syncfusionblazorbarcodegenerator) NuGet package to the application by using the [NuGet Package Manager](https://blazor.syncfusion.com/documentation/nuget-packages/).
  2. You can add the client-side resources through CDN or from NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.

     ```cshtml